-Brent Hilliard is entering his 14th season with the Toreros' volleyball program and was promoted to Associate Head Coach after serving as USD's interim head coach for the 2006 season, while head coach Jennifer Petrie took the season off to spend time with her family.
+Brent Hilliard is entering his 17th season with the Toreros' volleyball program and was promoted to Associate Head Coach after serving as USD's interim head coach for the 2006 season, while head coach Jennifer Petrie took the season off to spend time with her family.

 In 2011, Hilliard once again assumed the reigns of the volleyball program as head coach Jennifer Petrie took the season off to spend time with her new born daughter Caroline.
 The Toreros flourished under his tutelage in 2011, as they posted the best start in program history at 13-0, before finishing in the second round of the NCAA Tournament with an overall record of 28-5.
-Hilliard helped Chloe Ferrari reach an All-American stature, as well as helping five Toreros earn All-WCC accolades.
+Hilliard helped Chloe Ferrari reach an All-American stature, as well as helping six Toreros earn All-WCC accolades.

-Hilliard was no stranger to the roll of head coach, as in 2006, Hilliard was in a similar situation, and he led the Toreros to the West Coast Conference championship as well as a berth into the Sweet-16 of the NCAA Tournament.
+Hilliard was no stranger to the role of head coach, as in 2006, Hilliard was in a similar situation, and he led the Toreros to the West Coast Conference championship as well as a berth into the Sweet-16 of the NCAA Tournament.
 He helped guide five players to all-conference accolades highlighted by the 2006 WCC Player of the Year Kristen Carlson.
 For his efforts, Hilliard was named the WCC Coach of the Year.